Burmese mythology: Cosmogony

 The most influential account for Burmese cosmogony is the Book of Adikalpa (Burmese: အာဒိကပ္ပကျမ်း၊ lit.
 'Genesis') which is apocryphal in Buddhism but supported by the canonical statement in Aggañña Sutta.

 In the beginning, there was apparently nothing left after an old cosmos was destroyed by the great cataclysm.
 Soon, a new cosmos (Kalpa) was born out of the expansion.

 The four Highest Ones (Brahmas; ဗြဟ္မာ) descended from the Coruscant Heavens (Abhasvara) and were reborn on the primordial world as the 'Luminous Ones'.
-At this time, the Luminous Ones were glorious celestial beings who just feed on their own delight, flying over the primeval ocean.
+At this time, the Luminous Ones were glorious celestial beings who just fed on their own delight, flying over the primeval ocean.
 Since the Sun and the Moon didn't exist yet, these Luminous Ones were the only light source in the darkness.

 Sometime later, the creamy soil emerged on the ocean, and the Luminous Ones became curious and ate this newly delicious food.
 Because of their greediness and gluttony, they lost their self-luminous nature and fell from their grace.
 At this time, the Sun (Surya; သူရိယ), the Moon(Chandra; စန္ဒ) and the Stars (Nakshas-Tara; နက္ခတ်တာရာ) were born from the darkness to replace as the primary light sources of the world.

 They became corporeal beings after eating all the creamy soil until it was gone.
 Then, several other super-vegetated plants emerged for the sake of their hunger.
 After a long period of serial gluttony, all the supernatural resources went extinct and the beings became known as full humans.